electricimp/AzureIoTHub/README.md

 #### create(*[deviceInfo][, callback]*)

 This method creates a new device identity in IoT Hub.
-The optional *deviceInfo* parameter is a table that must contain the required keys specified in the [DeviceInfo Table](#deviceinfo-table) or an AzureIoTHub.Device object.
+The optional *deviceInfo* parameter is a table that must contain the required keys specified in the [Device Info Table](#device-info-table) or an AzureIoTHub.Device object.
 If the *deviceInfo* table’s *deviceId* key is not provided, the agent’s ID will be used.
 You may also provide an optional *callback* function that will be called when the IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).

 #### update(*deviceInfo[, callback]*)

 This method updates an existing device identity in IoT Hub.
-The *deviceInfo* field is a table containing the keys specified in the [DeviceInfo Table](#deviceinfo-table) or an AzureIoTHub.Device object.
+The *deviceInfo* field is a table containing the keys specified in the [Device Info Table](#device-info-table) or an AzureIoTHub.Device object.
 The table’s *deviceId* and *statusReason* values cannot be updated via this method.
 You may also provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).

 #### remove(*deviceId[, callback]*)